Openscapes/quarto-website-tutorial/first-observations.md

 #### Create a new GitHub repo

 Navigate to your GitHub account or organization, and create a new repository, naming it what you'd like.
+You'll need a free GitHub account that you create at [github.com](https://github.com) (follow [this advice](https://happygitwithr.com/github-acct.html) about choosing your username).
+When you're logged in, [github.com](https://github.com) will show a green button that says "New" which you'll also see as you navigate to your username's repository page.

 #### Add template site files

 To use the GitHub file uploader, click the button next to the green "Code" button that says "Add file".
 Add file \> Upload files.
-Then, on your computer, select all the files in unzipped folder (command-A or control-A, and drag them to the GitHub uploader page.
+Then, on your computer, select all the files in unzipped folder (command-A or control-A), and drag them to the GitHub uploader page.
 Scroll down to write a commit message, which effectively saves your files when you're working in the browser.

 Note: if you're comfortable cloning the new repository and copying files into it locally before committing and pushing back to GitHub, that can be preferable to the uploader, which does have limitations with complex repos (although the uploader works fine with this tutorial repo).